Action potential

-An action potential occurs when the membrane potential of a specific cell location rapidly rises and falls.
-This depolarization then causes adjacent locations to similarly depolarize.
-Action potentials occur in several types of animal cells, called excitable cells, which include neurons, muscle cells, and in some plant cells.
+An action potential (also known as a nerve impulse or "spike" when in a neuron) is a series of quick changes in voltage across a cell membrane.
+An action potential occurs when the membrane potential of a specific cell rapidly rises and falls.
+This "depolarization" (physically, a reversal of the polarization of the membrane) then causes adjacent locations to similarly depolarize.
+Action potentials occur in several types of excitable cells, which include animal cells like neurons and muscle cells, as well as some plant cells.
 Certain endocrine cells such as pancreatic beta cells, and certain cells of the anterior pituitary gland are also excitable cells.

 In neurons, action potentials play a central role in cell–cell communication by providing for—or with regard to saltatory conduction, assisting—the propagation of signals along the neuron's axon toward synaptic boutons situated at the ends of an axon; these signals can then connect with other neurons at synapses, or to motor cells or glands.
 In other types of cells, their main function is to activate intracellular processes.
 In muscle cells, for example, an action potential is the first step in the chain of events leading to contraction.
 In beta cells of the pancreas, they provoke release of insulin.
-Action potentials in neurons are also known as "nerve impulses" or "spikes", and the temporal sequence of action potentials generated by a neuron is called its "spike train".
+The temporal sequence of action potentials generated by a neuron is called its "spike train".
 A neuron that emits an action potential, or nerve impulse, is often said to "fire".

 Action potentials are generated by special types of voltage-gated ion channels embedded in a cell's plasma membrane.
-These channels are shut when the membrane potential is near the (negative) resting potential of the cell, but they rapidly begin to open if the membrane potential increases to a precisely defined threshold voltage, depolarising the transmembrane potential.
-When the channels open, they allow an inward flow of sodium ions, which changes the electrochemical gradient, which in turn produces a further rise in the membrane potential towards zero.
+These channels are shut when the membrane potential is near the (negative) resting potential of the cell, but they rapidly begin to open if the membrane potential increases to a precisely defined threshold voltage, "depolarising" the membrane.
+When the channels open, they allow an inward flow of sodium ions, which makes the interior of the cell more positive, which further raises the (negative) membrane potential.
 This then causes more channels to open, producing a greater electric current across the cell membrane and so on.
 The process proceeds explosively until all of the available ion channels are open, resulting in a large upswing in the membrane potential.
-The rapid influx of sodium ions causes the polarity of the plasma membrane to reverse, and the ion channels then rapidly inactivate.
+The rapid influx of sodium ions causes the polarity of (i.e. the direction of the electric field across) the plasma membrane to reverse, and the ion channels then rapidly inactivate.
 As the sodium channels close, sodium ions can no longer enter the neuron, and they are then actively transported back out of the plasma membrane.
 Potassium channels are then activated, and there is an outward current of potassium ions, returning the electrochemical gradient to the resting state.
+Because few ions need to pass through to change the potential, the concentrations of ions on either side remain relatively unchanged during this process.
 After an action potential has occurred, there is a transient negative shift, called the afterhyperpolarization.